AnalyticAce/Trade/README.md

 > You are encouraged to play with all the values to test the adaptability of your bot.
 The default dataset within the ai-bot-workspace contain 30-minutes candles for multiple pairs.

+> [!NOTE]
+> All provided datasets, as the ones used for evaluation, only contain 60-minutes candles for USDT_BTC trading pair.
+The 3 last settings will be kept as default (1000 USDT, ~337 given candles before start, 0.2% transaction fee)

 ### Installation
 1. Clone the repository: